 Overall, social media is harmless; nobody will care if people are favoring a team in an upcoming match when they should be favoring their opponent.
 But when sports discussions are transformed into something outside of itself, it’s a problem.

-Dunking On The Best: Social media changes sport consumption
+Dunking on the Best: Social media changes sport consumption

 Jacob Shumate, Sports Writer